Best Dell monitor Android Central 2021

 The UltraSharp 38 won't fit on every desk: including the stand.
 It's 8.9 inches deep, so you'll need to measure your desk and ensure you have room for your keyboard or laptop in front.
 But if you can make things work, it is a beautiful monitor that curves to keep your content pointed at you even on the sides.
 Along with the high resolution, it supports 99% of the sRGB color gamut (about 1.07 billion colors) and 350 nits, which should help for color accuracy when working on creative projects — though the 1000:1 contrast ratio is only average.

-With its USB-C power port, it can keep your laptop charged without the need of a docking station.
+With its USB-C power port, it can keep your laptop charged without the need for a docking station.
 And unlike many displays, it has strong 9W speakers that produce a decently loud and rich sound despite the lack of a subwoofer.
 Just don't rely on the UltraSharp 38 for gaming specs like a fast refresh rate or FreeSync.

 - 38 inches wide